 - Manuscript should be submitted in 2 separate files i.e. Title Page (containing authors' details) and Blinded Article File (without any mention of authors' or institution names)

 - The submission file is in Microsoft Word file format.
 The text is double-spaced; uses a 12-point font Times New Roman or Arial; and all illustrations, and tables are placed within the text at the appropriate points, rather than at the end.

 - Figure legends can be placed at the end of the text.
-Each figure is saved and uploaded as a single file, not embedded in the main text Word file.
-Figure format can be JPG or TIFF.
+The figures can be embedded in the main text Word file.
+However, authors are encouraged to submit the figures separately also in JPG or TIFF format.
 Figure files should be properly labeled and important findings should be highlighted in figures e.g. by arrows.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
 Where available, URLs for the references have been provided.

 Indian Journal of Case Reports (IJCR) is an international, online and print journal published quarterly by the Mansa STM Publishers, India.
 IJCR is aimed to promote scientific communication among medical researchers worldwide.
 The journal allows free access (Open Access) to its contents, therefore; authors are free to self-archive the final accepted version of the article.
 The journal’s full text is freely available online at https://mansapublishers.com/IJCR/index.
 With the aim of faster and better dissemination of knowledge, all the articles will also be published as ‘Online First’ immediately upon acceptance.

 All manuscripts must be submitted online through the journal’s online manuscript submission system.
 The manuscript should also be submitted simultaneously as an e-mail attachment to firstname.lastname@example.org.
 Postal submission will not be entertained.